dinde451/jarr.d1/Jarulfs_Guide.md

 stats affect your character, how they are calculated (which is not always obvious as the game often does not show the true values of the stats), and how they can be changed.
-For information about how items can modify the stats, see chapter 3.
+For information about how items can modify the stats, see CHAPTER_LINK_items.
 The stats have been grouped into basic stats (Strength, Magic, Dexterity, Vitality, Life and Mana) and other stats (Armor Class, To Hit, Damage and Resistance).
-The final stat, character level, is handled in chapter 2.6.
+The final stat, character level, is handled in CHAPTER_LINK_experience-points.
 One should be aware of the fact that the clvl of a character is in fact the most important stat of them all as it enters into the calculations of many of the other stats as can be seen in this chapter.